syuvivida/DijetScoutingRootTreeMaker/README.md

 scram b -j4
 ```

-Edit the configuration file `CMSDIJET/DijetScoutingRootTreeMaker/prod/flat-data_cfg.py` and then run with
+Edit the configuration file `CMSDIJET/DijetScoutingRootTreeMaker/prod/flat-data_cfg.py` if needed and then run with

 ```
 cd CMSDIJET/DijetScoutingRootTreeMaker/prod/
-cmsRun flat-data_cfg.py
+cmsRun flat-data_cfg.py local=True
 ```

 Use the configuration file `flat-data-monitor_cfg.py` to run over the ParkingScoutingMonitor datasets.